Tom Clancy: Political views

-A long-time proponent of conservative and Republican views, Clancy dedicated books to American conservative political figures, including Ronald Reagan.
-A week after the September 11 attacks, Clancy suggested on The O'Reilly Factor that American left-wing politicians were partly responsible for the failure to prevent the attacks due to their "gutting" of the Central Intelligence Agency.
+Clancy was a conservative and Republican, and dedicated several of his books to American conservative political figures, including Ronald Reagan.
+Clancy supported the National Rifle Association and opposed abortion.

+Clancy praised President George W. Bush as a "good guy"; however, he opposed the Iraq War and argued it lacked a casus belli.
+Clancy once clashed with Richard Perle, with Clancy stating he almost "came to blows" with Perle, after Perle criticized Colin Powell for being too concerned with the lives of American troops.

+Ahead of the 2004 U.S. presidential election, Clancy said that voting for Democrat John Kerry would be "a stretch for me", while also declining to endorse Bush.

+Numerous scholars have examined the political dimensions of Clancy's books, especially in the context of the Cold War.
+Historian Walter Hixson has argued that Clancy's novels, especially The Hunt for Red October and Red Storm Rising, were "popular representations of Reagan-era Cold War values.
+They reflect both popular perceptions of Soviet behavior and the predominant national security values of the Reagan era."

+September 11 attacks

 On September 11, 2001, Clancy was interviewed by Judy Woodruff on CNN.
 During the interview, he noted that orthodox "Islam does not permit suicide."
 Among other observations during this interview, Clancy cited discussions he had with military experts on the lack of planning to deal with a hijacked plane being used in a suicide attack and criticized the news media's treatment of the United States Intelligence Community.
 Clancy appeared again on PBS's Charlie Rose, to discuss the implications of the day's events with Richard Holbrooke, New York Times journalist Judith Miller, and Senator John Edwards, among others.
 Clancy was interviewed on those shows because his book Debt of Honor (1994) included a scenario wherein a disgruntled Japanese airline pilot crashes a fueled Boeing 747 into the U.S. Capitol dome during an address by the President to a joint session of Congress, killing the President and most of Congress.
-In the book Clancy also implies that Japan's prosperity is due primarily to unequal trading terms, and portrays Japan's business leaders acting in a power hungry cabal.
+In the book, Clancy also implies that Japan's prosperity is due primarily to unequal trading terms.
+In the book's sequel Executive Orders (1996), the president announces a new foreign policy doctrine, under which the United States will hold personally accountable any foreign leader who orders attacks on U.S. citizens, territory, or possessions in the future.

-Numerous scholars have examined the political dimensions of Clancy's books, especially in the context of the Cold War.
-Historian Walter Hixson has argued that Clancy's novels, especially The Hunt for Red October and Red Storm Rising, were "popular representations of Reagan-era Cold War values.
-They reflect both popular perceptions of Soviet behavior and the predominant national security values of the Reagan era.
-They also perpetuate myths about the U.S. past and reinforce the symbols, images, and historical lessons that have dominated Cold War discourse."
+A week after the September 11 attacks, Clancy suggested on The O'Reilly Factor that American left-wing politicians were partly responsible for the failure to prevent the attacks due to their "gutting" of the Central Intelligence Agency.